100th member joins the Madrid Protocol as Indonesia accedes

 On 2 October 2017, Indonesia became the 100th member of the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (the “Madrid Protocol”).
 It is expected the Madrid Protocol will enter into force for Indonesia on 2 January 2018.

-Indonesia is the eight member of the Association of Southeast Asian Nations (ASEAN) to join the Madrid Protocol and follows closely on the heels of Thailand which joined in August 2017.
+Indonesia is the eighth member of the Association of Southeast Asian Nations (ASEAN) to join the Madrid Protocol and follows closely on the heels of Thailand which joined in August 2017.
 It will be possible to designate Thailand against new and existing International Registrations from 7 November 2017.

 More countries are also in line to join the Madrid Protocol, as the Hong Kong government announced earlier this year that it proposes to adopt the Madrid Protocol following a public consultation.
 It is anticipated that brand owners will be able to designate Hong Kong against International Registrations possibly as early as 2019.